glazovg/glazovg/README.md

 * 🌍  I'm based in Mexico, Mexico City
 * ✉️  You can contact me at [glazovg@gmail.com](mailto:glazovg@gmail.com)
 * 🧠  I'm learning new dev and testing technologies
-* 🤝  I'm open to collaborating on any test automation projects
+* 🤝  I'm open to collaborating on any dev and test automation projects
 * ⚡  Test Automation!?
 I Guess You Guys Aren’t Ready For That Yet.
 But Your Kids Are Gonna Love It.

 <a href="https://www.github.com/glazovg" target="_blank" rel="noreferrer"><img src="https://img.shields.io/github/followers/glazovg?logo=github&style=for-the-badge&color=3382ed&labelColor=1c1917" /></a>